 With an average temperature of 73°F (22.7°C), January brings slightly cooler ocean temperatures to the coastline of Miami.
 For many locals, these conditions are not comfortable enough for swimming.
 However, water dogs and sports enthusiasts still enjoy the ocean during this time.

 💡 Floridians would say January is too cold to go swimming, but it might be comfortable enough for you.
 It just depends on what you are used to.
-My personal tip for a wet suit when surfing: Shorty Wet Suit (via Amazon)
+My personal tip for snorkeling, swimming, and diving: Shorty Wet Suit (via Amazon)

 While the waters tend to be too cold for some, these are ideal weather conditions for water sports and boating.
 It’s also still a nice way to cool off from the hot afternoon temperatures, even if you don’t feel comfortable being in the ocean for longer.